Bivariate change point detection: joint detection of changes in expectation and variance: Practical Performance

-If the null hypothesis is rejected we aim at detecting change points.
-We use a bottom-up approach similar to \citet{messer_paper}.
-First detect candidates $\hat C_{h_k}$ from every window size $h_k$.
-Then combine all candidates into a final set $\hat C$ favoring smaller over larger windows.
+If $\mathcal H_0$ is rejected we aim at estimating $C$.
+We use a bottom-up approach similar to \citet{Messer2014}.
+First detect candidates $\hat C_{h_k}$ for each $h_k$.
+Then merge the candidates into a final set $\hat C$ favoring smaller over larger windows.

 \begin{algo} Set $\mathscr R(H)$ as either $\mathscr C^c$, $\hat{\mathscr E}^c$ or $\mathscr S^c$ as used in the test.
 For each $h_k\in H$ obtain $\hat C_{h_k}$ using Algorithm \ref{algo:sfa} w.r.t.~$\mathscr R(H)$.
 Set $\hat C :=\hat C_{h_1}$.
 For increasing $k=2,3,\ldots w$ update $\hat C$ as follows: add any $\hat c \in \hat C_{h_k}$ to $\hat C$ that satisfies $\{\hat c - h_k + 1, \ldots, \hat c + h_k\}\,\cap\,\hat C \,=\, \emptyset$. \end{algo}